rBurgett/json-next/README.md

 ```

 ### Limitations
 JsonNext can only handle values which can be serialized.
 This is less a limitation of JsonNext and more a fact of life.
-So, only maps which use strings as keys can be encoded.
+So, only Maps which use strings as keys can be encoded.
 Also, obviously, symbols cannot be encoded and neither can WeakMaps and WeakSets.

 ### npm Scripts
 Run the tests: